 Strategies for Teaching Vocabulary

-"John will point to the named vocabulary picture from a field of 3 ....." is a GOAL not a method of instruction!
+"John will point to the named vocabulary picture from a field of 3 ....." is not a method of instruction!
 When working on vocabulary with our students, we need to get out of testing and into teaching.
 Below you will find strategies to use when teaching new vocabulary words to young children (preschool and early school-age).

 I love to apply these strategies to my therapy when teaching in themes.
 You can learn more about the benefits of using themes in therapy by reading the blog post HERE.